-Because of the paucity of information available on Guatemalan birds, Mr. Corado -- the Collections Manager of the WFVZ (a native Guatemalan) -- initiated discussions with directors of the natural resource agencies in Guatemala in 2000, including CONAP (Consejo de Areas Protegidas), the Universidad de San Carlos de Guatemala (USAC), and the Museo Nacional de Historia Natural (MHN).
-What resulted was an agreement signed in March 2001 for the WFVZ to conduct a 6-year project on the “Oology of Guatemala”, designed to document the distribution of breeding bird species in the country, including the timing of them breeding and the characteristics of their eggs and nests.
+Because of the paucity of information available on Guatemalan birds, in 2000, Mr. Corado — the Collections Manager of the WFVZ (a native Guatemalan) — initiated discussions with directors of the natural resource agencies in Guatemala, including CONAP (Consejo de Areas Protegidas), the Universidad de San Carlos de Guatemala (USAC), and the Museo Nacional de Historia Natural (MHN).
+What resulted was an agreement signed in March 2001 for the WFVZ to conduct a 6-year project on the “Oology of Guatemala”, designed to document the distribution of breeding bird species in the country, including the timing of their breeding and the characteristics of their eggs and nests.
 A second part of the agreement between the WFVZ and the Guatemalan government was for the WFVZ to provide the MHN with supplies to better curate their own bird collection, as well as to provide training to MHN staff and USAC faculty and students (who would assist or work at the MHN) in curatorial techniques such as specimen preparation, since the MHN lacked trained avian science staff to curate their collection.

 Fieldwork on the “Oology of Guatemala” project officially ended in 2009, and the WFVZ presented a seminar on the project to universities, museums, members and other citizens in June 2009 In addition, in 2006 a second phase of the project began, designed to monitor birds by point counts in the thorn-scrub region of central Guatemala, along the largest river in the country, the Rio Motagua.
 This thorn-scrub region is severely endangered due to the rarity of the vegetation type and the animals associated with it, and to threats including forest burning and conversion for intensive agriculture, overgrazing by cattle, drought, and severe pollution of the river by industrial/agricultural run-off, and raw sewage.